 Like many places I have visited, I have a passion of doing research on a particular area I am visiting.
 I not only learn about the history of a particular place but gives me an understanding of the area and the people before I set my foot on it.
 North Stradbroke island , an island off Brisbane city is a place happens to be one of them.

-In brief history, Stradbroke Island, also known as Minjerribah is a large sand island that formed much of the eastern side of Moreton Bay near Brisbane, Queensland until the late 19th century.
-Today the island is split into two by the Jumpinpin Channel.
+In brief history, Stradbroke island, also known as Minjerribah is a large sand island that formed much of the eastern side of Moreton Bay near Brisbane, Queensland until the late 19 century.
+Today the island is split into two by the Jumpin Channel.
 Archaeological evidence suggests the Quandamooka people lived on the island for at least 21,000 years prior to European settlement.
-It was also a traditional meeting place between the Quandamooka and the Nunukul and Gorenpul people.
+In this beautiful and exotic locale, 70 year old Ted living comfortably for many years tells me that it was a traditional meeting place between the Quandamooka and the Nunukul and Gorenpul people.
 North Stradbroke is the more developed than South Stradbroke, with the three small townships of Dunwich, Amity Point and Point Lookout offering vacation rentals, shops and a range of eateries.

-The locals want to keep it that way without any major tourism developments.
-It is a very peaceful little island where everyone knows everybody but it is so relaxing and you really experience the welcomeness of the area.
-To me, this is a great destination for honeymooners and any travellers that want to indulge themselves in an environment where quietness, peaceful, relaxing and stunning views of the ocean and beaches are experienced at the same time.
-I certainly did and will not be the last.
+The locals want to keep it the way they have been for years without any major tourism developments but sadly, many developers are creeping in at a very slow pace.
+This tiny island is so peaceful where everyone knows each other.
+It is so relaxing and you really need to visit the island to experience the welcomeness of the area.
+To me, this is a great destination for honeymooners and any travellers that want to indulge themselves in an environment where quietness, peacefulness, relaxation and stunning views of the ocean and beaches are experienced at the same time.
+I certainly did and will not be the last either.